pastelnetwork/gonode/README.md

 log.SetDebugMode(true)
 ```

-This package also contains useful utilities such as takes control of a panicking goroutine.
+This package also contains useful utilities such as taking control of a panicking goroutine.

 ``` go
 defer errors.Recover(errors.CheckErrorAndExit)